iKarTehFox/web-clock/README.md

  - Enter an OpenWeatherMap API key
  - Manually set coordinates or use GPS
  - Choose between Imperial and Metric units
+ - Manually drag the weather widget to any position on the screen
 ### Countdown/Stopwatch
  - Start, pause, and reset a countdown or stopwatch
  - Manually enter any time for the countdown